-- 9-8 These essays offer a persuasive analysis of Eliot's portrayal of the two characters and their complex relationship as husband and wife as Eliot develops these through literary devices.
-The essays make a strong case for their interpretation of the characters and their relationship.
-They consider literary devices such as narrative perspective and selection of detail, and they engage the text through apt and specific references.
+- 9-8 These essays offer a persuasive analysis of Viramontes's development of Estrella's character through literary elements.
+The essays make a strong case for their interpretation of Estrella's character and its development in the passage.
+They consider literary devices such as selection of detail, figurative language, and tone, and they engage the text through apt and specific references.
 Although these essays may not be error-free, their perceptive analysis is apparent in writing that is clear and effectively organized.
-Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of Eliot's portrayal of the two characters and their complex relationship as husband and wife as Eliot develops these through literary devices.
-They provide a sustained, competent reading of the passage, with attention to devices such as narrative perspective and selection of detail.
+Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of Viramontes's development of Estrella's character through literary elements.
+They provide a sustained, competent reading of the passage, with attention to devices such as selection of detail, figurative language, and tone.
 Although these essays may not be error-free and are less perceptive or less convincing than 9-8 essays, they present ideas with clarity and control, and refer to the text for support.
-Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of the passage but tend to be superficial or thinly developed in their treatment of Eliot's portrayal of the two characters and their complex relationship as husband and wife and/or of Eliot's use of literary devices.
+Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading of the passage but tend to be superficial or thin in their discussion of Viramontes's development of Estrella's character through literary elements.
 Although the essays contain some analysis of the passage, implicit or explicit, the discussion of how literary devices contribute to the portrayal of character may be slight, and support from the passage may tend toward summary or paraphrase.
 These essays demonstrate adequate control of language but may be marred by surface errors.
 They are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of the passage.
-The analysis may be partial, unconvincing, or irrelevant; the responses may ignore the complex relationship of the husband and wife or Eliot's use of literary devices to develop the characters.
+The analysis may be partial, unconvincing, or irrelevant; the responses may ignore the development of Estrella's character or the use of literary elements to develop the character.
 These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors.
 Essays scored a 3 may contain significant misreading and/or demonstrate inept writing. - 2-1 These essays compound the weaknesses of those in the 4-3 range.
 They may persistently misread the passage or be unacceptably brief.
 They may contain pervasive errors that interfere with understanding.
 Although some attempt has been made to respond to the prompt, the ideas are presented with little clarity, organization, or support from the passage.
-Essays scored a 1 contain little coherent discussion of the passage. - 0 These essays do no more than make a reference to the task. - These essays are either left blank or are completely off topic.
+Essays scored a 1 contain little coherent discussion of the passage. - 0 These essays are completely off topic or inadequate; there may be some mark, or a drawing, or a brief reference to the task. - These essays are entirely blank.